ThemeBoy/SportsPress/readme.txt

 Results are the values that you want to keep track of and display on your event pages.
 In Association Football, for example, typical results are "1st half", "2nd half", and "Goals".
 For Baseball, you would have 9+ "Innings", "Hits", "Runs", and "Errors".

-To add a new result, go to Settings > SportsPress > Results > Edit Results > Add New.
+To add a new result, go to Settings > SportsPress > Results > Add New.
 Enter a name that you would like to be displayed in the column.

 The "Key" is the variable name used in league table calculations and will be automatically generated when you create a new result, but you can also change this.
 The Order Attribute is the order that your result will be displayed among your other results.